Gageperrin/it-notes/it-topics/cissp.md

 **SESAME** is an alternative to Kerberos:
 - Supports asymmetric encryption.
 - Less widely adopted due to Kerberos's established presence.

+**RADIUS** Remote Authentication Dial-in User Service centralized authetnication for remote access connections.
+The network access server is the RADIUS client which then authenticates against the RADIUS server.
+It provides full AAA.
+RADIUS only encryts the password exchange by default, RADIUS/TLS or RadSec is needed to encrypt the entire session.

 A **Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA)** prevents automated exploitation of systems.